AtanasovAtanas/interactive-content/EN/13-Arrays-Advanced/01-List-Methods.md

 To remove an element from a list, the function `remove(element)` can be used.

-It removes the **first occurence** of the element given in the braces.
+It removes the **first occurrence** of the element given in the braces.

 If such element **doesn't exist** in the list, a `ValueError` will be raised.